TheLazySquid/DiscordZipPreview/README.md

 ## Usage

 With this plugin installed, zip files will have a tab on the bottom that you can click to expand.
 From there, navigate by clicking the folder names and the return button to go back.
-Clicking on a file will show a preview of it, with an option to download.
-Admittedly, this preview is pretty clunky.
-It can only display (some) images, video, audio and text files.
-Anything else will have an option to try displaying it as text, but that's it.
+Clicking on a file will show a preview of it, with an option to download and copy the text, along with automatic syntax highlighting.